elastic/integrations/docs/dashboard_guidelines.md

 ### Not too many visualizations per dashboard

-Inlcude only necesary visualisation inside a Dashboard and split them up (if possible) to other dashboards.
+Include only necessary visualisation inside a Dashboard and split them up (if possible) to other dashboards.
 Linking can be done:

 * By using a Markdown visualization to improve performance
 * Use [drilldowns](https://www.elastic.co/guide/en/kibana/current/drilldowns.html) to connect dashboards where they make sense